cloudius-systems/osv/README.md

 ## Building and Running Apps on OSv

-In order to run an application on OSv, one needs to build an image by fusing OSv kernel, and the application files together.
-This, in high level can be achieved in two ways, either:
+To run an application on OSv, one needs to build an image by fusing the OSv kernel, and the application files together.
+This, at a high level, can be achieved in two ways, either:
 - by using the shell script located at `./scripts/build` that builds the kernel from sources and fuses it with application files, or
 - by using the [capstan tool](https://github.com/cloudius-systems/capstan) that uses *pre-built kernel* and combines it with application files to produce a final image.

-If your intention is to try to run your app on OSv with the least effort possible, you should pursue the *capstan* route.
+If you intend to try to run your app on OSv with the least effort possible, you should pursue the *capstan* route.
 For introduction please read this
 [crash course](https://github.com/cloudius-systems/osv/wiki/Build-and-run-apps-on-OSv-using-Capstan).
 For more details about *capstan* please read